madhavanrmiitm/second-innings-app/backend/docs/README.md

 ## 💡 Tips

+- **Use Docker for testing**: It's the preferred and most reliable approach
 - **Bookmark the setup guide** you're using for quick reference
 - **Run the test suite** after setup to validate your environment
 - **Check the API documentation** when implementing new features